- 2 large aubergines

 Set a sauté pan over medium heat and when hot, pour in 2 tbsp olive oil.
 Brown the aubergines for 5 mins on each side until the pieces are soft.
 Set them aside.

 Fry the courgettes in another tbsp oil for 5 mins, until golden on both sides.
 Repeat with the peppers.
-Don’t overcook the vegetables at this stage, as they have some more cooking left in the next step.
+Don’t overcook the vegetables at this stage.

-Tear up the basil leaves and set aside.
-Cook the onion in the pan for 5 mins.
-Add the garlic and fry for a further min.
-Stir in the vinegar and sugar, then tip in the tomatoes and half the basil.
+Tear up the leaves from the bunch of basil and set aside.
+Cook 1 thinly sliced medium onion in the pan for 5 minutes.
+Add 3 crushed garlic cloves and fry for a further minute.
+Stir in 1 tbsp red wine vinegar and 1 tsp sugar, then tip in the tomatoes and half the basil.